Bryant McFadden: Regular season

+Playoffs

 Broadcasting career

-While still a player, for three seasons, McFadden hosted his own 30-minute weekly TV show on WPMY, “The Hometowne Sports B-Mac Corner.”
-He also hosted a weekly radio show on Pittsburgh’s WEAE-FM in 2011-12.
+While still a player, for three seasons, McFadden hosted his own 30-minute weekly TV show on WPMY, "The Hometowne Sports B-Mac Corner."
+He also hosted a weekly radio show on Pittsburgh's WEAE-FM, now known as WPGP, in 2011–12.

-Following his playing career, McFadden joined the team at 120 Sports, an all-digital sports network based out of Chicago, where he now serves as a studio analyst.
+Following his playing career, McFadden joined the team at 120 Sports, an all-digital sports network based out of Chicago, where he served as a studio analyst.

 In addition to his work on 120 Sports, McFadden has worked as a game analyst for the 2015 Southern Heritage Classic on Fox Sports South, and been a regular guest on radio shows across the country, including national broadcasts on ESPN Radio and Sirius/XM.

 In 2018, McFadden joined CBS Sports HQ appearing regularly during the NFL season as an analyst for their weekly football shows.

-McFadden joins several of his Steelers’ teammates who have moved into broadcasting after their playing careers, including Jerome Bettis, Ryan Clark, Ike Taylor and Hines Ward.
+McFadden joins several of his Steelers' teammates who have moved into broadcasting after their playing careers, including Jerome Bettis, Ryan Clark, Ike Taylor and Hines Ward.